microsoft/cobalt/tests/README.md

 - assertResource \<resource_group_name\> \<resource_type\> \<resource_name\> not
 - assertSubnet \<resource-group-name\> \<vnet-name\> \<subnet-name\> not

+To add additional asserts to your code edit the assert.sh file included and follow the parent implementation.

 ## Usage

-1. Authenticate using your Azure Principal or an Azure account with privileges to deploy resource groups.
+1. Authenticate using your Azure Principal or an Azure account with privileges to deploy resources.

 ``` bash
 az login